 Jane Rigler, flutist, composer, educator and producer is known for her innovations in new flute performance, techniques and unique musical vocabulary.

-Between September 2019-August 2020 Jane will be based in Ireland, teaching and researching while on a Fulbright Teaching/Scholar award during her sabbatical from University of Colorado, Colorado Springs.
-During her time in Ireland she is offering Deep Listening® workshops, performing, composing, teaching and studying Ogham scripts, Gaeilge, Sean-nós and traveling to ancient landscapes.
+Between September 2019-August 2020 Jane was based in Ireland, teaching and researching while on a Fulbright Teaching/Scholar award during her sabbatical from University of Colorado, Colorado Springs.
+During her time in Ireland she offered Deep Listening® workshops, performing, composing, teaching and studying Ogham scripts, Gaeilge, Sean-nós and traveling to ancient landscapes.

 More about Jane Rigler…